w-tv/cicero-dev/README.md

 git push prod # This will push the current history to prod (instead of the default `git push`, which will still push to dev).
 If you need to push to a branch on prod with a different name than the local branch, you can use git push prod local_branch_name:remote_branch_name, where local_branch_name is probably master.
 ```

+Note that the git history of this project is basically a straight line.
+As God intended.

 Edit `cicero.py` to customize this app to your heart's desire.
 However, it should be pretty much entirely as customized as we need it to be, at this point.
 Maybe a couple features left.

 We have all the subpages listed as cicero_\*.py files instead of pages/ because the default behavior of losing all widget state on page switch was undesirable, so we just use tabs for that functionality instead.